Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Biological Insights Through Mathematical Exploration

+\begin{oppr} Under what conditions do solutions exist to problems introduced in Section \ref{sec:implicitdynamicmemory} when subject to a homogeneous Neumann or Dirichlet boundary condition and the perceptual kernel defined in the style of \eqref{cutoffkernel}?
+How do these results compare to the periodic boundary case? \end{oppr}

+{Moreover, we propose the following general open problem to expand upon the existing definitions of perceptual kernels (one appropriate for a periodic boundary condition or an unbounded domain, another which explicitly cuts off the kernel near the boundary).
+There have been strides in this direction for nonlocal models different from those proposed here, such as cell adhesion models (see \cite{Hillen2021} and \cite{Hillen2009} and the references therein). {While non-trivial} in general, a clever shift in perspective may alleviate technical difficulties in ways that are unexpected.}

+\begin{oppr} What are some possible alternative definitions or constructions of perceptual kernels that are both biologically reasonable while lending themselves to rigorous mathematical analysis?
+In particular, how can one reasonably deal with such nonlocal components near the boundary of the domain? \end{oppr}

+{While classical forms of boundary data feature many existing tools well-developed for rigorous analysis,} a variety of {novel} boundary conditions should {also} be considered for biological purposes and application. {One example {not explored here} are} moving boundary conditions, see e.g., \cite{feng2021fisherkpp}, where a non-Stefan free boundary condition was proposed via a trade-off between shorter and longer spatial scales.

+In {some} sense, there are no correct or incorrect choices {in boundary data} should sufficient justification be provided. {As one may observe from the preceding discussion, though, some boundary data may lend themselves to a more rigorous analysis than others; some boundary data may be more biologically reasonable than others.
+Care should be taken on {either} front.}

-\textbf{Domains:} Related to the boundary conditions discussed above is the associated domain in which the model is studied.
-In most models introduced here, a one dimensional spatial domain is chosen for ease of analysis (some exceptions apply, as in some of the time-delay models introduced here).
-This can be a bounded interval or an unbounded interval.
-In the case of a bounded interval, it may not be entirely clear how to define a quantity with some perceptual radius included near the boundary: indeed, a kernel with perceptual radius $R>0$ must have a precise definition within $R$ of the boundary.
-One solution is to ``cut off" the kernel, essentially extending its domain \textit{outside} of the habitat by zero.
+\textbf{Domains:} Related to the choice of boundary conditions is the domain in which the model is studied.
+In most models introduced here, a one-dimensional spatial domain is chosen for ease of analysis {and model conception} (exceptions include some of the time-delay models introduced in Section \ref{sec:explicitmemory} where increasing the spatial dimension essentially leaves the analysis unchanged). {For such one-dimensional problems,} this can be in a bounded or an unbounded interval. {As discussed above, appropriately defining a nonlocal component near a fixed boundary point is not a simple task.
+However, studying a nonlocal problem in an unbounded domain removes the necessity to modify the definition of a perceptual kernel.
+In this sense, an unbounded interval is comparable to studying the problem in a finite interval with periodic boundary conditions.
+Furthermore, an unbounded interval lends itself to perceptual kernels that do not have a finite domain of definition.
+This is the case for the exponential and Gaussian kernels defined in \eqref{detectionkernels}.}